alekay2200/uPyOS/README.md

 ## Description

-This is a tiny operative system for MicroPython, the system module is the main module.
+This is a tiny operative system for MicroPython, the system.py file is the main module.
 You will be able to create a system object in order to control displays, views, inputs, internet connections, socket tasks, mqtt tasks, create timers and more.